CloudyUnity/ScholsVault2025/Modules/Code/Java/Topics/Tips.md

 Don't forget to include null-checking, early returns, array/string length checks

 For dynamic programming you might be able to use a hashmap to mark certain states as failure, avoiding recomputing work

+For implementing a complex data structure
+	For each meaningful state it may be in
+		For each meaningful input
+			Create an example on paper
+	Then write the code